jantman/puppet-archlinux-workstation/README.markdown

   (note - this currently only installs the default vesa driver.
 See archlinux_workstation::xorg below for more information)
 * if the ``gui`` parameter is set to 'kde' (default), installs [KDE](https://wiki.archlinux.org/index.php/KDE) and installs and runs [KDM](https://wiki.archlinux.org/index.php/KDM)
-* if the ``userapps`` parameter is set to true (defailt), installs a base collection of some user apps (see the ``::userapps::`` classes below).
+* installation of a number of different user applications (see ``archlinux_workstation::userapps::`` classes below)

 ##Usage

 Classes are parameterized where that makes sense.
 Right now, there are two methods of usage:

-1. To accept the (hopefully sane) defaults that I have, simply declare the ``archlinux_workstation`` class in a manifest, passing parameters as required (see [Reference](#reference) below for details on parameters).
+1. To install and setup _everything_ this module is capable of, declare an instance of ``archlinux_workstation`` passing the ``username`` parameter for the name of your user, and an instance of ``archlinux_workstation::all`` to do _everything_.

     class {'archlinux_workstation':
       foo => bar,
     }

-2. For advanced configuration, omit the main class and declare the other classes in this module, as required to achieve the desired effect.
+    class {'archlinux_workstation::all': }

+2. To pick and choose which parts you use, declare ``archlinux_workstation`` as shown above, and in place of ``archlinux_workstation::all``, declare the classes that you want.

 If you stick to one of these two usage methods (instead of forking this module and hacking on the internals), you should be safe to pull in updates as they happen.

 ##Reference

 ### archlinux_workstation

-Simply declares instances of all of the other classes (below), passing them the appropriate parameters.
-Assuming this is suitable for you, just declare this class, passing it the appropriate parameters.

-In addition, declares instances of:
-* [saz/sudo](https://github.com/saz/puppet-sudo) to manage /etc/sudoers and sudoers.d entries for your user
-* [saz/ssh](https://github.com/saz/puppet-ssh) to manage sshd_config
-* a Firewall type to allow ssh connections
+Declares your user and group, and sets a few variables used by other classes.
+Also adds a Firewall rule to allow SSH access.

 #### Parameters

 * __username__ - (string) Your login username.
 Used to create your account, add you to certain groups, etc. Default: undef.
-  If left undefined, this module will not do anything to users or groups, or anything that is user-specific.
 * __user_home__ - Path to $username's home directory.
 Used for classes that put files in the user's home directory, and to create SSH keys for the user.
 Default: "/home/${username}.
-  If set to undef, this module will not act on anything within the user's home directory.
-* __swapfile_path__ - Path to create a swapfile at.
-Set to undef to not create and use a swap file.
-Default: /swapfile.
-* __swapfile_size__ - If $swapfile_path is not undef, override
-  the default of this parameter in archlinux_workstation::swapfile.
-* __gui__ - Install a graphical/desktop environment.
-Currently
-  accepted values are "kde" or undef.
-Pull requests welcome for others.
-  X will be installed either way.
-* __userapps__ - (boolean) if true, install the user apps specified in the ``::userapp::`` classes.
-(Default: true)

 ### archlinux_workstation::alsa